 We have walked the streets of GuLanYu many times before, but this year’s visit was a little bit of a surprise.
 Since the closure of our beloved Night Lilly guest house in 2006, accommodation on the island was quite limited.
-Choice was basically between a few state owned hotels (with the delights of the Karaokes and low quality Chinese breakfast) and small chinese hostels that can be really friendly, but not that comfortable like the Boat House hotel where we stayed last year (www.boathouse48.com).
+Choice was basically between a few state owned hotels (with the delights of the Karaokes and low quality Chinese breakfast) and small chinese hostels that can be really friendly, but not that comfortable like the Boat House hotel where we stayed last year.

 The other interesting place we discovered was the Reminiscence hotel, behind the Huai Jiu Gulangyu Museum on 38 Huangyan lu (tel: 0592-2065000).
 It is probably less comfortable and modern than the Leeinn, but all furniture are antics and the renovation has left most of the inside fixtures in place creating a really nice atmosphere.
 This is a great place for history lovers like us and we will surely try it next year.

 The most visible change from last year was the opening of many coffee shops on the island.
 Until last year, the only places to get descent coffee on a terrace after walking around the island was Naya hotel and Cafe, in the former German consulate (12 Lujiao Road, near the harbor), and slowly Cafe (An Hai lu 36).
 Coffee shops have sprung up around the island, particularly around Zhong Hua lu.
 Gulanyu is quickly transforming into a new version of Yangshuo or LiJiang with backpackers hotels and small “western restaurants” everywhere.
 Quite a number of houses are under renovation, showing that more of these places will open soon.
-Tourists were also in a much higher number than the year.
+Tourists were also in a much higher number than the year before.
 The quite little island is transforming to become a mass tourism destination.
 It definitely makes a stay there more comfortable… but a little less private and exclusive.
-It’s probably best to enjoy it soon before the nice and quiet feeling disappears under the coming wave of KTV and tourist masses.
+It’s probably best to enjoy it as soon as possible, before the nice and quiet feeling disappears under the coming wave of KTV and tourist masses.